Statutory Sick Pay: employee circumstances that affect payment

 If an employee is taken into legal custody during a current Period of Incapacity for Work (PIW) entitlement to SSP will end on the day before they were detained.
 No new PIWs can start until the day following release.

-Any full or part days an employee is detained in custody do not count towards qualifying days, waiting days or linking.
+Any full or part days an employee is detained in custody don’t count towards qualifying days, waiting days or linking.

-A new PIW (regardless of whether it is the original illness or a new illness) formed after release will link if there is 56 days or less between them.
+A new PIW (regardless of whether it’s the original illness or a new illness) formed after release will link if there is 56 days or less between them.
 Please read Statutory Sick Pay (SSP): employer guide for further information.

 Your employee is involved in a trade dispute with you